usnistgov/masskit_ai/src/masskit_ai/docs/recipes.md

 The first step in prediction is to use [`batch_converter`](https://pages.nist.gov/masskit/recipes.html#library-import) to convert SDF molfiles or CSV files containing SMILES to parquet format, which is the standard format Masskit uses for processing.
+When reading from an sdf file, you can specify the field used as the ID by setting conversion.sdf.id.field to the field name, e.g. `conversion.sdf.id.field=NISTNO`.

+The program `reactor` can be optionally used to derivatize and generate tautomers of the original structures.

 Once parquet files are generated, molecular bond path information, which is a feature used by the AIRI model, should be calculated and added to the parquet file using the program `shortest_path`.